atrosekta/rust-electrical-wiki/content/logic.md

 Notes:

-- It will pass power through from either Input A or Input B but if power is applied to both inputs, it will block power pass through
+- It will pass power through from either Input A or Input B but if power is applied to both inputs, it will block power pass through.

-&nbsp;

-- Can only be placed on vertical walls
+- Can only be placed on vertical walls.

 ---